parkerrobbins/parkerrobbins-website/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a second-year PhD student in the Department of Linguistics at the University of Chicago.
+I am a third-year PhD student in the Department of Linguistics at the University of Chicago.

 Among other things, I'm interested in formal, experimental, and formal computational approaches to morphosyntax.
 I am particularly interested in case and agreement, the nominal domain, and (comparative) Germanic morphosyntax &mdash; especially the morphosyntax of Yiddish, which I am currently learning.